E14

 Network Communication Module Fault

-Hager EV charger displays E14; app may show ‘Wi‑Fi error’, ‘network module fault’, or ‘cloud connection error’.
+Hager EV charger displays E14; the app may show ‘Wi-Fi error’, ‘network module fault’, or ‘cloud connection error’.
 Charging may still work locally.

 Advertisements